 NFG’s Funders for Justice created this website toolkit for funders because they believe that our collective investments in housing, education, health, transportation, food security, and jobs will fail if we do not also proactively work to divest this nation’s resources from criminalization.

-For this program, research faculty and students from the Lilly Family School of Philanthropy explore recent findings on how funders choose to support youth philanthropy programming.
-We’ll also hear recommendations from Foundation Center’s Scanning the Landscape of Youth Philanthropy report.
+Research faculty and students from the Lilly Family School of Philanthropy explore recent findings on how funders choose to support youth philanthropy programming.

 This workshop was presented by PEAK Grantmaking on learning how to "walk the talk" when it comes to embedding institutional values into your grantmaking practices.